Stephen Hauschka

-Stephen Theodore Hauschka (born June 29, 1985) is a former American football placekicker.
+Stephen Theodore Hauschka (born June 29, 1985) is an American former professional football player who was a placekicker in the National Football League (NFL).
 He was signed by the Minnesota Vikings as an undrafted free agent in 2008.
-He played college football at Middlebury College and North Carolina State.
+He played college football at Middlebury College and for the North Carolina State Wolfpack.

-Hauschka has been a member of the Baltimore Ravens, Atlanta Falcons, Las Vegas Locomotives, Denver Broncos, Seattle Seahawks, Buffalo Bills, and the Jacksonville Jaguars.
+Hauschka was also a member of the Baltimore Ravens, Atlanta Falcons, Detroit Lions, Las Vegas Locomotives, Denver Broncos, Seattle Seahawks, Buffalo Bills, and Jacksonville Jaguars.
 He won Super Bowl XLVIII as a member of the Seahawks.

 Early life

-Stephen Hauschka grew up in Needham, Massachusetts, where he played on the Needham High School Rockets varsity soccer team, and the varsity lacrosse team.
+Stephen Hauschka grew up in Needham, Massachusetts, where he played on the Needham High School Rockets varsity soccer team, varsity basketball, and the varsity lacrosse team.
 He also played trombone in the NHS concert band and NHS jazz band.
 He did not play football for the Rockets.
 He graduated in 2003 and went to Middlebury College with intent to play Division III soccer for the Panthers.

 College career

 Middlebury College

 In 2003, Hauschka was cut from the Middlebury Panthers men's varsity soccer team and finished the season on junior varsity.
 Prior to his sophomore soccer season, Hauschka was urged by his friend, Scott Secor, to try out for the football team, where he edged out freshman recruit Jacob Lister for the starting kicker role.
 In his three seasons with the Panthers, he was a two-time All-NESCAC selection as both a kicker and punter.
-He owns the school's single-season and career records for field goals.
+He owns the school's single-season record for field goals.
 He was named a District I Academic All-American by College Sports Information Directors Association (CoSIDA) during his senior year.
 He was a semi-finalist for the Lou Groza Award for the top college football placekicker.
 Hauschka was also a member of the Middlebury College lacrosse team.
 Hauschka graduated from Middlebury College with a B.A. in neuroscience in 2007.